DocisJP/ETL-PIPELINE/README.md

 - Automated testing

 The pipeline handles customer data, performs various transformations including feature engineering and machine learning techniques, and prepares the data for analysis in Snowflake.
-For more deatail you can go [here](https://github.com/DocisJP/ETL-PIPELINE/blob/main/santex-challenge-etl/PythonReadme.md).
+For more details you can go [here](https://github.com/DocisJP/ETL-PIPELINE/blob/main/santex-challenge-etl/PythonReadme.md).

 ## Table of Contents